 - No connection between content and business goals

-- Create a 90-day content calendar
+- Make a 90-day subject calendar

-- Keyword stuffing every paragraph unnaturally
+- important word dressing every paragraph unnaturally

-- Ignoring readability and sentence structure
+- ignoring legibility and conviction structure

-- Use keywords naturally — once per 200-300 words
+- Use important words, course, quondam per 200-300 words

 The Right Balance: SEO + Substance